 Community Alliance for Global Justice educates and mobilizes with individuals and organizations to strengthen local economies everywhere.
 CAGJ is grassroots, community-based and committed to anti-oppressive organizing as we build solidarity across diverse movements.
 CAGJ seeks to transform unjust trade and agricultural policies and practices imposed by corporations, governments and other institutions while creating and supporting alternatives that embody social justice, sustainability, diversity and grassroots democracy.

 Organizing workshops, guest speakers, film screenings, and study groups, we offer the community information about corporate globalization, its local impacts (including on the food we eat!), and the economic and agricultural alternatives we have as resources for resisting it.
 We seek to connect folks in the Puget Sound area with their local farms and food producers by organizing farm tours and our annual community gathering, the Strengthening Local Economies Everywhere Fair and Dinner.

 We build solidarity with allied organizations, mobilize locally through citizen outreach and consultation, and train new leaders to enact social change in their communities.
 We seek to empower individuals and communities to create and participate in alternative economic and agricultural models.

 Research and Analysis

 We are involved with ongoing research in the areas of corporate globalization, local economies, sustainable agriculture, food justice and access, immigration and labor rights, and trade policy and fair-trade alternatives.
-Together with our allies, we are currently involved in the exciting project of crafting an analysis of the local foods movement by connecting it to specific issues of global injustice and out-sized corporate power.

 By providing a thoughtful analysis to journalists and writing op-eds and letters-to-the editor, we give voice to an alternative vision of local and global development.